Heswall railway station: Facilities

 The station facilities are somewhat rudimentary and is unstaffed at nearly all times.
 Each of the two platforms has a waiting shelter with seating.
 There is a payphone, with live departure and arrival screens for passenger information, but no booking office.
 There is a small station car park, with space for 16 cars.
 Wheelchair and pram access to the platforms is possible, via the access ramps.

 Services

-From Monday to Saturday, there is a service every 45 minutes between Bidston and Wrexham Central; thus reduces to two-hourly in the evening and on public holidays.
-There is a service every 90 minutes each way on Sundays.

-Services were provided by Transport for Wales Class 150/2 Sprinter diesel multiple units (DMUs) until 2023, when a mix of and DMUs were introduced.
-Transport for Wales intend to increase the service to half-hourly, but there is currently no committed date for this.